 Where to stay in Algarve

 Tourism is well-developed in the Algarve and there are plenty of different options for places to stay to suit all budgets, here we’ll give you some excellent choices from hostels to indulgent luxury stays.
+Airbnb is also a great options for long and short term stays.

 This stunning resort is the ultimate in luxury, built upon a cliff facing the Atlantic Ocean and bordered with manicured lush gardens, this hotel has the Praia dos Tremoços on its doorstep.
 You can rent rooms with sea facing terraces and stunning views or opt for an entire villa which has either 2 or 5 bedrooms and include their own private pools.